solita-tommirit/macos-installation-script/README.md

 # macOS setup script
 ## Changelog
+21/02/2022 - refactored scripts as own files, moved brewfile to own folder for easier customization and better viewability
 18/02/2022 - modified order and updated readme. added some explanations and list of packages
 15/02/2022 - initial commit, no testrun yet on script
 ***